 Making African groundwater visible25/02/2019 By BGS Press

-The British Geological Survey are today launching the Africa Groundwater Atlas at a major water conference in Abidjan, Cote d’Ivoire.
-Funded by DFID/NERC/ESRC’s UPGro research programme, the Atlas is a gateway to groundwater information for 51 African countries, and to unlocking the potential of groundwater resources in Africa.
+BGS is today launching the Africa Groundwater Atlas at a major water conference in Abidjan, Cote d’Ivoire.
+Funded by DFID/NERC/ESRC’s UPGro research programme, the Atlas is a gateway to groundwater information for 51 African countries, unlocking the potential of groundwater resources in Africa.

 The successful, sustainable development of groundwater is vital for future safe water supplies in Africa – but relies on a good understanding of hydrogeology.
 The Africa Groundwater Atlas is helping water supply planners and practitioners find the high quality country scale African groundwater information they need.